G1D30N/soulplayer-cpc/README.md

 CPC> go away!
 ```

-A 2-layer decoder-only transformer - the same architecture behind ChatGPT, Claude, and Gemini - implemented in hand-written 6502/6510 assembly and running on an unmodified Commodore 64. ~25,000 int8 parameters.
+A 2-layer decoder-only transformer - the same architecture behind ChatGPT, Claude, and Gemini - implemented in machine-written Z80 assembly and running on an unmodified Amstrad CPC. ~25,000 int8 parameters.
 Real multi-head causal self-attention, real softmax, real RMSNorm.
 About 60 seconds per token.
 The whole thing fits on a floppy disk with room to spare.

 ## Architecture